How do I power my Oakley Modular system?

 What are the other options?

-You could buy a prebuilt power supply module from an electronic parts supplier.
-Most are obtained as open frame types.
+You could buy a prebuilt power supply module from an electronic parts supplier or modular retailer.
+Some are obtained as open frame types.
 This is where the high and low voltage parts are accessible to misplaced fingers.
 Careful placement and assembly is essential for safe operation.
 Some are semi sealed units that have a metal cage around them to protect them and you.
 Choosing linear types over switch mode power supplies (switchers) should offer you lower noise and greater long term reliability.
-Some of the newer but more expensive switch mode supplies are very good but all of them will be electrically noisier than a linear design.
+Some of the newer but more expensive switch mode supplies are very good but all of them will be electrically noisier than a good linear design.

-There are many open frame linear types to chose from but the one I would recommend is the Power One HAA15-0.8A.
+For 5U there are many open frame linear types to chose from but the one I would recommend is the Bel Power Solutions HAA15-0.8AG.
 This supplies 800mA per 15V rail and is good for about 15 modules.

-Wiring up these open frame supplies isn't quite as easy as might think.
+Wiring up these open frame supplies isn't quite as easy as one might think.
 So before you buy one make sure you know what you are doing - particularly regarding high voltage insulation and earth bonding.
 All power supplies give off heat when they are working and linear supplies generate lots more heat than switchers.
 Either type of power supply must be fitted so that they do not get too hot.
 Fitting your supply inside a sealed wooden box will inevitably lead to overheating.

 Sorry, I will not enter into any discussions regarding building your own power supply or modifying an existing one.